 We are now at the stage in our garden renovation of adding plants and garden accessories to pull together all the elements – the fun bit!

-By the careful placement of plants and decorations, you can give the impression of stylish, sleek and yet homely.
-We used a combination of both new and old plants, new and old pots and new and old accessories, different shades of grey and blue which contrast but still compliment.
-For maintenance purposes, all the plants are evergreen (with flowers or colour) for all year round show, but the trough is our seasonal garden splash of colour, this time of the year it is full of stocks, cyclamens and dianthus, in spring we will have daffodils and tulips and then summer bedding plants.
+By the careful placement of plants and decorations, you can give the impression of stylish, sleek, and yet homely.
+We used a combination of both new and old plants, new and old pots and new and old accessories, different shades of grey and blue which contrast but still complement.
+For maintenance purposes, all the plants are evergreen (with flowers or colour) for all year round show, but the trough is our seasonal garden splash of colour, this time of the year it is full of stocks, cyclamens, and dianthus, in spring we will have daffodils and tulips and then summer bedding plants.

-This one is the same as above except berries are pink.
-It is placed in a higher container diagonally across from white one so eyes travel along the line to encompass both colours.
+This one is the same as above except the berries are pink.
+It is placed in a higher container diagonally across from the white one so eyes travel along the line to encompass both colours.

-On the sleeper wall we have used small grey pots to hold various alpines, the smallest one above.
+On the sleeper wall, we have used small grey pots to hold various alpines, the smallest one above.

-The middle of the three pots on the sleeper wall, yellow flowers will appear in summer on tall stems.
+In the middle of the three pots on the sleeper wall, yellow flowers will appear in summer on tall stems.

-The largest of the three pots on the sleepers, produces masses of small white flowers in spring, ideal for attracting bees into the garden.
+The largest of the three pots on the sleepers produces masses of small white flowers in spring, ideal for attracting bees into the garden.

 The Monkey Puzzle tree we have had for a while but it now stands out as a structural element to the edge of the patio with its sweeping arms contained in a square planter, but do not be fooled, get too close and the spikes really hurt.

-This Azalea has been lost in the old plants for some time now but placed in a planter it show cases its autumn colours Although not evergreen, the new buds are already showing (November) with a promise of what’s to come.
+This Azalea has been lost in the old plants for some time now but placed in a planter it showcases its autumn colours Although not evergreen, the new buds are already showing (November) with a promise of what’s to come.
 In summer a mass of coral flowers can be seen.
 To draw the eye to the planter, a small sphere is used.

 We have recycled our old plants, it was looking a might tired but with new lining and a few coats of “silver birch” grey paint, it looks like new.
-An olive tree is placed at the side to give height and structure, the rest of the trough will be planted with seasonal bedding plants to give a splash of all year round interest.
+An olive tree is placed at the side to give height and structure, the rest of the trough will be planted with seasonal bedding plants to give a splash of all year-round interest.

 A tall square planter is used to showcase the above, it produces dark green leaves speckled with white often tinged pink in winter.
 Dark purple flowers are produced in Spring.
-The height of this plants ensures the eye is drawn to the rest of the garden over the sleeper wall.
+The height of these plants ensures the eye is drawn to the rest of the garden over the sleeper wall.